-Equitable ICT Access for All.
+Equitable and Sustainable ICT Access for All.

 The mandate of the USPF as stipulated in the Nigerian Communications Act 2003, Part IV, Section 112 is to "promote the widespread availability and usage of network services and applications services throughout Nigeria by encouraging the installation of network facilities and the provision for network services and applications services to institutions and in unserved, underserved areas or for underserved groups within the community."

 The global concept of telecoms universal access and universal service is based on the principle of inclusion.
 The World Summit on Information Society (WSIS) in the Declaration of Principles (December 2003) recognised that;

 "... universal, ubiquitous, equitable and affordable access to ICT infrastructure and services, constitutes one of the challenges of the Information Society and should be an objective of all stakeholders involved in building it."

 It, therefore, became imperative for governments to promote policies that "... enable universal service obligations to be met in areas where traditional market conditions fail to work.
 In disadvantaged areas, the establishment of ICT public access points in places such as post offices, schools, libraries and archives, can provide effective means for ensuring universal access to the infrastructure and services of the Information Society."

 Nigeria’s buy-in and response to this global concern was demonstrated by the establishment of the Universal Service Provision Fund (USPF) by the Federal Government of Nigeria to facilitate the achievement of national policy goals for universal access and universal service to information and communication technologies (ICTs) in rural, un-served and under-served areas in Nigeria.
 The Fund is being managed to facilitate the widest possible access to affordable telecommunications services for greater social equity and inclusion for the people of Nigeria.